Gender disparities in health: Female genital mutilation

-FGM in Africa, Iraqi Kurdistan and Yemen, as of 2015 (map of Africa).
+FGM in Africa and Asia, as of 2024 (map of Africa).

 Harmful cultural practices such as female genital mutilation (FGM) also cause girls and women to face health risks.
 Millions of females are estimated to have undergone FGM, which involves partial or total removal of the external female genitalia for non-medical reasons.
 It is estimated that 92.5 million females over 10 years of age in Africa are living with the consequences of FGM.
 Of these, 12.5 million are girls between 10 and 14 years of age.
 Each year, about three million girls in Africa are subjected to FGM.

 Often performed by traditional practitioners using unsterile techniques and devices, FGM can have both immediate and late complications.
 These include excessive bleeding, urinary tract infections, wound infection, and in the case of unsterile and reused instruments, hepatitis and HIV.
 In the long run, scars and keloids can form, which can obstruct and damage the urinary and genital tracts.
 According to a 2005 UNICEF report on FGM, it is unknown how many girls and women die from the procedure because of poor record keeping and a failure to report fatalities.
 FGM may also complicate pregnancy and place women at a higher risk for obstetrical problems, such as prolonged labor.
 According to a 2006 study by the WHO involving 28,393 women, neonatal mortality increases when women have experienced FGM; an additional ten to twenty babies were estimated to die per 1,000 deliveries.

 Psychological complications are related to cultural context.
 Women who undergo FGM might be emotionally affected when they move outside their traditional circles and are confronted with the view that mutilation is not the norm.